Neil188/nodejs-esmodules/README.md

 # Nodejs ES Modules

-Basic example of using ES Modules in NodeJS
+Basic example of using ES Modules in NodeJS.
+See [blog post](https://neil188.github.io/02-06-2018/NodeJS-ESModules/) for more details.

 ## Installation Instructions